VPS: Linux Security Tips

 Installation of Fail2Ban

 First log in to your Linux server.
-If you need help with this, please follow our instructions SSH access, which explain how this works.
+If you need help with this, please follow our instructions Initial access (SSH), which explain how this works.
 You should either execute the commands as root or using sudo.

 sudo apt update && sudo apt upgrade -y